katherin26/Javascript-Diary/31-algorithms-dataStructures/README.md

 Creating **Pointers** or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.

 **Very** efficient for solving problems with minimal space complexity as well.

+3. Sliding window

+This pattern involves creating a window which can either be an array or number from one position to another.

+Depending on a certain condition, the window wither increases or closes (and a new window is created).

+Very useful for keeping track of a subset of data in an array / string etc...